Fire in Stubble

 Fire in Stubble (US: "The Noble Rogue"), was written by Baroness Orczy and first published in 1912.
+The book was illustrated by Arthur Herbert Buckland.

 Plot summary

 The book centres on the love life of Rose Marie, the only daughter of M. Legros, tailor-in-chief to His Majesty the King of France.
 As an infant Rose was espoused to Rupert Keyston, a mere child himself at the time.
 Over the years Rupert's position has changed from one of poverty and obscurity to one of wealth, and he now holds the honorable position of the Earl of Stowmaries.
 Rupert has not seen his child-bride since his espousals, and on reaching manhood conceives a dastardly plot to free himself from the unwanted union by persuading his cousin Michael to impersonate him when he is finally called upon to ratify his engagement, and claim his bride.
 Once this has happened, he fully intends to get his marriage annulled, on the score of his wife's unfaithfulness with his cousin.